Skip to main content

 The scope defines the instance that the metric belongs to.
 An instance is uniquely identified by a set of labels.

-Per tcp endpoint
+Per TCP endpoint

 These metrics refer to the TCP endpoint.